frankhjung/article-quickcheck/quickcheck.md

 strings.
 Both [QuickCheck](http://hackage.haskell.org/package/QuickCheck) and [JUnit-QuickCheck](https://pholser.github.io/junit-quickcheck/) have many generators.
-And once you have a primitive generator, you can then compose these into more elaborate generators and structures, likes lists and maps, or you can build your own.
+And once you have a primitive generator, you can then compose these into more elaborate generators and structures like lists and maps, or other bespoke structures.

 Apart from custom values, you may also want a custom distribution.
 Random testing is most effective when the values being tested closely match the distribution of the actual data.
-As the provided generators know nothing of your data, they typically will use a uniform distribution.
+As the provided generators know nothing of your data so will typically use a uniform distribution.
 If however, something else is required then you will need to provide your own generator.
 Luckily, these are not difficult to write.
 The test tools we have used ([Haskell:QuickCheck](http://hackage.haskell.org/package/QuickCheck),